 Most people don’t know what happens to a chicken in a factory.
-We hear “factory food” and we think bad thoughts . . . but do you know why?
+When you hear “factory food” and you think bad thoughts . . . but do you know why?
 I won’t go into details (just in case you have weak stomach) but at the end of the process, each chicken must be “cleaned” in bleach water.
 Three times.
 Oh, you buy organic?
-Guess what – if that chicken was processed in a factory, it was dipped in bleach too.
+Guess what – if that chicken was processed in a factory, it was likely dipped in bleach too.
 Was it worth the extra money?

 We provide fresh grass for our birds each day and a lovely change of scenery.
 Our birds also get lots of space (because crowded living conditions breed sickness and disease).
 Occasionally a chicken does get a name, but we’ve been doing this so long that most of the meat birds are named “Cluck Cluck” (things like this happen when children help on the farm).